Dosage Form: capsule

 (n = 235)

-Macrocytosis was reported in the majority of pediatric patients receiving Zidovudine 180 mg/m2 every 6 hours in open-label studies.
-Additionally, adverse reactions reported at an incidence of <6% in these studies were congestive heart failure, decreased reflexes, ECG abnormality, edema, hematuria, left ventricular dilation, nervousness/irritability, and weight loss.
+Macrocytosis was reported in the majority of pediatric subjects receiving Zidovudine 180 mg per m2 every 6 hours in open-label trials.
+Additionally, adverse reactions reported at an incidence of less than 6% in these trials were congestive heart failure, decreased reflexes, ECG abnormality, edema, hematuria, left ventricular dilation, nervousness/irritability, and weight loss.

 Cardiovascular: Cardiomyopathy, syncope.